elomwarren/Bank-Management-System-PyQt6/README.md

 # Bank Database Management System
-## Internal Management Software for a Bank using PyQt6 and Oracle Database (cx_Oracle driver)
+## Internal Management Software for a Bank using Python, PyQt6 and Oracle Database (cx_Oracle driver)

 # INTRODUCTION